How Do Discretionary Trusts Work for US Expats in Australia

 However, the grantor (the US expat) is still liable for US taxes on the trust’s earnings.

-For instance, if a trust distributes AU$30,000 to an adult child in university, the child may pay a minimal amount of tax in Australia.
+For instance, to expand further on the above example, if a trust distributes AU$30,000 to an adult child in university, the child may pay a minimal amount of tax in Australia.
 However, the IRS considers the original grantor responsible for paying tax on the full amount at US rates.
+However, the grantor cannot use the tax paid by the child in Australia to claim a foreign tax credit in the US, since it wasn’t the grantor who paid those taxes resulting in a double tax scenario.

 What are the penalties for incorrect reporting of a discretionary trust?